 As an illustration of the opportunity set available to EWI, the manager has identified a wide range of themes that the fund is backing currently.
-The manager comments that, within each category, the fund is targeting unique businesses with strategic value.
+Within each category, the fund is targeting unique businesses with strategic value.

 Figure 6: Examples of EWI's opportunity set